 CORE – CASE – CULTURE – COMPANY – CUSTOMER

 CORE stands for our core business — in other words, the five areas of business in which Daimler currently operates: cars, trucks, vans, buses, and financial services.

 CASE A look at the stage during the APC will show you that the kind of mobility we know today will probably change very soon.
-The Mercedes-Benz EQC (combined power consumption: 22.2 kWh/100 km; CO₂ emissions combined: 0 g/km, preliminary figures)** is the first all-electric Mercedes, and that covers the letter E (Electric) in CASE.
+The Mercedes-Benz EQC (combined electric energy consumption: 20.8 – 19.7 kWh/100 km; combined CO2 emissions: 0 g/km)* is the first all-electric Mercedes, and that covers the letter E (Electric) in CASE.
 The Vision URBANETIC, our concept study for fully autonomous driving in urban traffic, symbolizes the other letters in our future CASE strategy.

 The C stands for Connectivity — in other words, the connection to the customer via apps, websites or directly inside the vehicle.
 Here’s a cool example: our voice control MBUX (Mercedes Benz User Experience), which can respond to the user’s voice commands by changing the music or regulating the temperature, for example.